heltonsaulo/heltonsaulo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor of Statistics at the University of Brasilia, Brazil.
-I received my Ph.D. in Economics from the Federal University of Rio Grande do Sul, Brazil.
-I undertook postdoctoral studies in Statistics at McMaster University, Canada, under the supervision of Prof. N. Balakrishnan.
+I received my Ph.D. in Economics from the <a href = "https://www.ufrgs.br/ppge/">  Federal University of Rio Grande do Sul</a>, Brazil.
+I undertook postdoctoral studies in Statistics at <a href = "https://math.mcmaster.ca/">  McMaster University</a>, Canada, under the supervision of <a href = "https://ms.mcmaster.ca/bala/">  Prof. Dr. N. Balakrishnan</a>, and at the <a href = "https://www.uta.edu/academics/schools-colleges/science/departments/mathematics">  University of Texas at Arlington</a>, USA, under the supervision of <a href = "https://www.uta.edu/academics/faculty/profile?username=pals">  Dr. S. Pal</a>.
 My research interests include financial econometrics, machine learning, statistical Learning and computational statistics.

 <!--I serve as an Associate Editor for the Journal of Applied Statistics, Journal of Statistical Theory and Practice, and Chilean Journal of Statistics.-->